 Data centers are energy-intensive operations that contribute to agency energy and water use and costs.
-Executive Order 13834, Efficient Federal Operations, encourages implementing practices that promote managing servers and federal data centers energy-efficiently.
+Executive Order 13834, Efficient Federal Operations, encourages implementing practices that promote managing servers and federal data centers in an energy-efficient manner.

 One measure of energy efficiency for data centers is power-usage effectiveness (PUE), which is the ratio of total energy used by a computer data center facility to the energy delivered to the computing equipment.
 While no specific target PUEs have been set, agencies are collecting data.
-Of the nine data centers at SRS, two have established PUEs.
-Other data centers do not have electrical meters, so determining PUE is not yet possible.
+Of the nine data centers at SRS, two have established the PUEs.
+Other data centers do not have electrical meters, so determining the PUE is not yet possible.